cbg-ethz/V-pipe/tutorial_sarscov2.md

    [SRR10903402](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR10903402)

    > **If you have difficulties** check [this shared directory](https://drive.sib.swiss/index.php/s/mn39LgM3QwnNTzW).
-   > There you can obtain a copy of the .fastq files.
+   > You can obtain there a copy of the .fastq files.
    > More information on the steps necessary to generate the .fastq files from SRA can be found in the README.md file.
  - Then, organize the downloaded files to have the following structure (you need to rename the files so that they have `_R1` and `_R2` suffixes):